rickkas7/electronsample/README.md

 3. The event type, in this case it's 1, `CONNECTION_EVENT_CELLULAR_READY`.

-4. The event data, 1, which means celluar just went up.
+4. The event data, 1, which means cellular just went up.
 It would be 0 if cellular went down.

 Each record is separated by a semicolon.